How to Use Pictalk AAC?

 Settings, second panel

-In the next tutorial, we will explore the sharing features of Pictalk communication in a professional use context.
+In the next tutorial, we will explore the sharing features of Pictalk AAC for professional use.

 If you found this article useful, feel free to share it.